d12frosted/elpa-mirror/nongnu/devil-readme.txt

   granted the occasional use of the comma key for punctuation, but only if you can charm the Devil.
-But beware, for in this sinister domain, you must relinquish your comma key and embrace an editing experience that whispers wicked secrets into your fingertips.
+But beware, for in this sinister domain, you must relinquish your comma key and embrace an editing experience that whispers wicked secrets into your fingertips!

 [file:https://melpa.org/packages/devil-badge.svg]